ansuman528/CSE-fifth-semester/Operating System/README.md

 ## Operaring System

+COURSE OBJECTIVES
+- structure of modern computers
+- purpose, structure and functions of operating systems
+- differentiate between processes and threads
+- illustrate key OS aspects by example
+- concurrency, deadlocks, memory management, processor and disk scheduling, parallel processing, and file system organization
+- problems related to process management and synchronization
+- the cause and effect related to deadlocks and to analyse them related to common circumstances in operating systems
+- basics of memory management
+- the use of virtual memory in modern operating systems
+- the structure of the most common file-systems

 - Introduction to operating systems:
   - [ ] review of computer organization
   - [ ] operating system structures